-An algorithm realizing this approach needs to solve two problems: (1) it must be possible to identify those participants with a correct state of the object and (2) it must be guaranteed that at least one participant can determine the correct state of the object.
-These problems can be solved by allowing only a single controller at a time for each object.
-Since only one user is able to issue operations for the object, that user will always have the correct state and it should be the task of the application of that user to reply to state requests for the object.
-The controller of an object can change, as long as it is guaranteed that all operations (and the repair of short term inconsistencies induced by these operations) of the old controller have been executed before a different participant becomes the new controller of the object.
+An algorithm realizing this approach needs to be able to identify those participants that have the correct state of the object.
+In addition it must be guaranteed that at least one participant can determine the correct state of the object.
+A possible solution to these problems is to allow only a single controller at a time for each object.
+Since only the controller is able to issue operations for the object, the controller of an object will always have the correct state.
+It is the task of the controller to reply to requests for the state of the object.
+The controller of an object can change, as long as it is guaranteed that all operations (and the repair of shortterm inconsistencies induced by these operations) of the old controller have been executed before a different participant becomes the new controller of the object.

-The main limitation of this approach is that no true collaborative operations are possible, i.e. two users are not able to interact with the same object at the same time (unless some more sophisticated algorithm is used to determine who will reply to a state request).
-Also, repairing an inconsistent state now requires an additional round trip for the state request/reply.
-Therefore the requesting states approach is useful primarily for applications where simultaneous access to a single object is not required and the likeliness of an inconsistent state is rather low (high value for local lag).
+The main limitation to this approach is that no true collaborative operations are possible, i.e., two users are not able to interact with the same object at the same time (unless some more sophisticated algorithm is used to determine who will reply to a state request).
+Also, the repair of an inconsistent state requires an additional roundtrip for the state request/ reply.
+Therefore the requesting states approach is useful primarily for applications where simultaneous access to a single object is not required and the likelihood of an inconsistent state is rather low.